 SUNY OER Services

-This book has benefited from the contributions of many people, including Maribel Garrett, Elizabeth Small, and Joana Wall.
+This book has benefited from the contributions of many people, including Maribel Garrett, Jim Lobell, Elizabeth Small, and Joana Wall.

 Lumen Learning courseware is based on open educational resources (OER).
 When we can find well designed, effective OER that are appropriately licensed, we use them in our courseware.
 When we can’t find pre-existing OER, we create original content and license it as OER (under a Creative Commons Attribution license).